ekrell/linux4research/README.md

 The previous approach allows you to shuttle processes back and forth between background and foreground, but has drawbacks:

-- A somewhat tedious process is required for each process
+- somewhat tedious steps are required for each process: error-prone.
-- Process must be disowned at the time of exiting this system.
-What if you time or forget and close your laptop, etc?
+- Process must be disowned before exiting this system.
+What if you time out or forget and close your laptop, etc?

 ### Install `tmux`